George Atzerodt: Trial and execution

 Atzerodt's trial began on May 1, 1865.
 Atzerodt's attorney, Captain William Doster, stated to the court that he intended "to show that George Atzerodt was a constitutional coward; that if he had been assigned the duty of assassinating the Vice President, he could never have done it; and that, from his known cowardice, Booth probably did not assign to him any such duty."
 However, that was to no avail.

 After the conviction, Atzerodt offered a confession to Reverend Butler, a minister who came to his cell to offer him comfort.
 Butler said that Atzerodt admitted going to the meeting in March to help plan the kidnapping of Lincoln while he attended a play at a hospital.

 Atzerodt said he first heard about Booth's plan to assassinate the President just two hours before the shooting.
 Atzerodt said that Booth really wanted David Herold to assassinate Vice President Johnson because he thought that Herold had "more pluck" than Atzerodt did.
 Atzerodt said Booth wanted him to "back up" Herold and "give him more courage".

 Atzerodt and three other convicted conspirators (Mary Surratt, Lewis Powell, and David Herold) were hanged in Washington, D.C., on July 7, 1865.
 Atzerodt's last words were "May we all meet in the other world.
 God take me now."
-Atzerodt is interred in Glenwood Cemetery, located at 2219 Lincoln Road NE in Washington, D.C.
+He was re-interred in Glenwood Cemetery in 1869.